Shelton Smith: History

-Shelton Smith was a long time Pastor, his longest tenure being at Church of the Open Door/Carroll Christian Schools in Westminster, Maryland, from 1979 to 1995.
-He received his Doctor of Ministry, Practical Theology from Luther Rice Seminary in 1976, and his Doctor of Theology from Midwestern Baptist College & Seminary in 2003.
+Shelton Smith was a longtime pastor, his longest tenure being at Church of the Open Door/Carroll Christian Schools in Westminster, Maryland, from 1979 to 1995.
+He received his Master of Theology in Systematic Theology in 1972 and Doctor of Ministry in Practical Theology in 1976 both from Luther Rice Seminary, and he also received his Doctor of Theology from Midwestern Baptist College & Seminary in 2003.

 With the passing of Curtis Hutson, Smith became the editor of The Sword of the Lord in April 1995.
-Smith has continued to lead The Sword with its association with the Independent Baptist movement.
-Smith continues editing The Sword as well as preaching in churches around America.
+Smith has continued to lead The Sword with its association with the Independent Baptist movement and continues editing the newspaper as well as preaching in churches around America.